+He has helped to build a successful cardiology practice as a startup company and was able to complete a deal on Wall Street.
 He is known for several innovations in pediatric cardiac care, including introducing the cardiac drug milrinone and co-designing (with Dr. Michael DeBakey) an axial-type ventricular assist device in children.
-He has helped to build a successful cardiology practice as a company and was able to complete a deal on Wall Street.
 He is a committee member of the National Institute of Health pediatric grant review committee.
-He is also the editor of several textbooks in pediatric cardiology, including Pediatric Cardiac Intensive Care, Heart Failure in Children and Young Adults, and Pediatric Cardiology Board Review.
+He is the editor of several textbooks in pediatric cardiology, including Pediatric Cardiac Intensive Care, Heart Failure in Children and Young Adults, and Pediatric Cardiology Board Review.

 He is the founder of the Pediatric Cardiac Intensive Care Society (PCICS) that launched the multi-disciplinary focus on cardiac intensive care for children.
 He is also the founder of the Asia-Pacific Pediatric Cardiac Society (APPCS), which united pediatric cardiologists and cardiac surgeons from 24 Asian countries and launched a biennial meeting in Asia that now draws over 1,000 attendees.

-He is the founder and medical director of the nascent Medical Intelligence and Innovation Institute (MI3) that is supported by the Sharon Disney Lund Foundation.
+He is the founder and medical director of the Medical Intelligence and Innovation Institute (MI3) that is supported by the Sharon Disney Lund Foundation.
 The institute is dedicated to implement data science and artificial intelligence in medicine and is the first institute of its kind in a hospital.
 The new institute is concomitantly dedicated to facilitate innovation in children and health care all over the world.
-He is the organizing chair for the biennial Pediatrics2040: Emerging Trends and Future Innovations meeting as well as the founder of the Medical Intelligence and Innovation Summer Internship Program, which mentors close to 100 young physicians-to-be every summer.
-He has organized a pediatric innovation leadership group and has started the international Society for Pediatric Innovation (iSPI) with 30 charter members.
+He is the organizing chair for the biennial Pediatrics2040: Emerging Trends and Future Innovations meeting as well as the founder and director of the Medical Intelligence and Innovation Summer Internship Program, which mentors close to 100 young physicians-to-be every summer.
+He has organized a pediatric innovation leadership group called the international Society for Pediatric Innovation (iSPI).

 - Cardiology, CHOC Children’s Specialists